 The chosen candidates will take part in filming for the new Bletchley Park experience and record voiceovers for audio installations about codebreaking.

-Everyone taking part will be dressed in 1940s costume or uniform with full hair and make-p (costume, hair dressing and professional make-up will be provided).
+Everyone taking part will be dressed in 1940s costume or uniform with full hair and make-up.
+Costume, hair dressing and professional make-up will be provided.

 If you think you would like to take part, please apply to be invited to one of our casting workshops, which will last for approximately 2 hours, and will involve warm up and drama games, plus sight-reading from some of the scripted Bletchley Park World War Two scenes.

 Casting workshops will take place on January 17, between 6pm and 8pm or January 18 between 11am and 1pm.
 If you are interested you can call Sultana Khanom at Elbow Productions on 0203 432 6314 or email email@example.com with your full name, head shot photo (very basic - mobile phone pic will do, email and telephone number, casting availability eg 17 January 6pm / 18 January 11am, age, sex and acting experience.

 Please note that invitations to the workshops will be based on the information and head shots submitted.